writethedocs/www/docs/conf/na/cfp.md

 ## Conference Goals

-Write the Docs is an event for anyone who cares about documentation and wants to gather and learn from like-minded people no matter their personal or professional background.
+Write the Docs is an event for anyone who cares about documentation and wants to gather and learn from like-minded people, no matter their personal or professional background.
 Whether you're a tech writer, programmer, designer, support technician, or something else entirely, come and share your tips, tricks, experiences, ideas, frustrations,